 Fibromylagia is a culturally adopted label that we use to describe a common set of symptoms that appear together.
 Hence the name Fibromylagia “Syndrome”.
-A syndrome being a group of symptoms.
+A syndrome is a group of symptoms.
 In my opinion, as a Fibromyalgia specialist, the hardest part of any recovery is objectively looking at our own understanding of Fibro and our circumstances.
 It is incredibly difficult to change our understanding when there is so much information available that states the contrary.
 This bad info usually comes from Doctors, Physiotherapists and other reputable healthcare professionals.
 Throw Google in the mix and the outlook on Fibromyalgia can be a gloomy one.

 It is incredibly easy to believe information that is freely available but is not actually correct.
 For example, have you heard of the following?

-- Goldfish have a 3-5 second memory?
+- Gold fish have a 3-5 second memory?
 (Not true!)

 - Bulls are angered by the colour Red (Bulls don’t have the colour receptors to see Red)